 The Protection of Documents, Archives and Archival Institutions Act and the accompanying Regulation on Documents and Archives Protection were both passed in 2006 to regulate the management of electronic content.
 The act states that all electronic records, including digitalised documents, have full legal status provided they comply with certain technical conditions.
 The accompanying regulation governs the activities and internal rules for individuals to keep documents and/or archives, the storage of such materials in physical and digital forms, the general conditions, the registration and accreditation of digital storage equipment and services, the selection and transfer of archives to public archival institutions, the processing and keeping of registries of archives, the protection of film and private archives, the use of archives in archival institutions and the work of the Archives Commission.
 The law also contains provisions regarding the long-term validity of eSignatures.
-This law eliminated the obligation of certifying internal rules for companies and public authorities at the Archives Commission and simplified the procedures for accreditation.
+This law eliminated the obligation of certifying internal rules for accreditation.
 It granted companies and other private organisations the power to decide, autonomously and without any State interference, the best method to store digital documents, leaving them the choice of the solutions and technologies to adopt.